-2022-23 IN REVIEW
+2023-24 IN REVIEW

 MESSAGE FROM THE CHAIR

 Looking ahead, we are poised to face new challenges and opportunities.
-As the world grapples with issues like evolving dietary preferences, climate change, and global market dynamics, we remain steadfast in our mission to lead a profitable and sustainable Canadian pulse industry through innovation, efficiencies, and increased value.
-Together, we will navigate these complexities, leveraging our collective strength and ingenuity to shape the future of the pulse industry.
+As the world grapples with issues like the rising cost of living, protectionist trade policies, and food insecurity, the demand for quality Canadian pulse crops remains strong.
+Together, we will navigate these complexities, leveraging our collective strength and ingenuity to shape a better and brighter future for Canada’s pulse industry.

 Watch the Message From President Greg Cherewyk